 CDSP was founded in 1893 to train clergy locally for the Episcopal Church in the West.
 The Rt.
 Rev. William F. Nichols, the seminary’s founding dean, understood the peculiar character of the frontier society springing up on the Pacific slope.
 As the second bishop of the Diocese of California, he recognized that the church had only a brief history in the American West and needed to earn its place through a patient pastoral presence animated by missionary spirit.

-George Gibbs, a wealthy businessman and devout Episcopalian donated a building and property in San Mateo for Bishop Nichols’ divinity school., and the original seminary, called Gibbs Hall, was built in 1893.
+George Gibbs, a wealthy businessman and devout Episcopalian, donated a building and property in San Mateo for Bishop Nichols’ divinity school.
+The original seminary, called Gibbs Hall, was built in 1893.
 After the San Francisco earthquake of 1906, Gibbs’ widow, Augusta, moved the seminary to a new building next to Grace Cathedral.
-CDSP provided a traditional Anglican education in divinity for students from all over the West and to students from as far away as China, Japan, and the Pacific Islands.
+CDSP provided a traditional Anglican education in divinity for students from all over the West Coast and as far away as China, Japan, and the Pacific Islands.

 Move to Berkeley

 In 1924, CDSP’s by-laws were amended to provide for elected trustees and the school was moved to Berkeley where it benefitted from close relationships with other Protestant seminaries already established in the East Bay.
 Under Dean Henry Shires, CDSP became the fifth Episcopal seminary to be accredited by the Association of Theological Schools.
 In 1962, the promise of ecumenical cooperation that had drawn CDSP to the East Bay blossomed into the creation of the Graduate Theological Union, which offered a program of doctoral studies.